cppavel/DSA-Templates/sortings/differences.md

  2. Heapsort

-  -Heapsort is inplace, but because of the specifics of heap storage in memory is not cache-effecient.
+  -Heapsort is inplace, but because of the specifics of heap storage in memory is not cache-efficient.
   -Heapsort is not stable